 Processing of the withdrawal agreement in Finland

-In Finland, the UK’s withdrawal from the EU is being dealt with at different ministries in accordance with their respective administrative branches.
-Finland’s positions are coordinated by the Prime Minister's Office, which has submitted several reports to Parliament.
+In Finland, the UK’s withdrawal from the EU was dealt with at different ministries in accordance with their respective administrative branches.
+Finland’s positions were coordinated by the Prime Minister's Office, which has submitted several reports to Parliament on the matter.
+The reports are available here.